Voltaire: Early fiction

 Voltaire's next play, Artémire, set in ancient Macedonia, opened on 15 February 1720.
 It was a flop and only fragments of the text survive.
 He instead turned to an epic poem about Henry IV of France that he had begun in early 1717.
 Denied a licence to publish, in August 1722 Voltaire headed north to find a publisher outside France.
 On the journey, he was accompanied by his mistress, Marie-Marguerite de Rupelmonde, a young widow.

 At Brussels, Voltaire and Rousseau met up for a few days, before Voltaire and his mistress continued northwards.
 A publisher was eventually secured in The Hague.
 In the Netherlands, Voltaire was struck and impressed by the openness and tolerance of Dutch society.
 On his return to France, he secured a second publisher in Rouen, who agreed to publish La Henriade clandestinely.
 After Voltaire's recovery from a month-long smallpox infection in November 1723, the first copies were smuggled into Paris and distributed.
 While the poem was an instant success, Voltaire's new play, Mariamne, was a failure when it first opened in March 1724.
 Heavily reworked, it opened at the Comédie-Française in April 1725 to a much-improved reception.
 It was among the entertainments provided at the wedding of Louis XV and Marie Leszczyńska in September 1725.

-Great Britain
+Exile in England

-In early 1726, the aristocratic chevalier de Rohan-Chabot taunted Voltaire about his change of name, and Voltaire retorted that his name would win the esteem of the world, while Rohan would sully his own.
-The furious Rohan arranged for his thugs to beat up Voltaire a few days later.
+In early 1726, Guy Auguste de Rohan-Chabot taunted Voltaire about his name change, who retorted that his name would win the esteem of the world, while Rohan would sully his own.
+A furious Rohan arranged for his servants to beat Voltaire a few days later.
 Seeking redress, Voltaire challenged Rohan to a duel, but the powerful Rohan family arranged for Voltaire to be arrested and imprisoned without trial in the Bastille on 17 April 1726.
 Fearing indefinite imprisonment, Voltaire asked to be exiled to England as an alternative punishment, which the French authorities accepted.
-On 2 May, he was escorted from the Bastille to Calais and embarked for Britain.
+On 2 May, he was escorted from the Bastille to Calais and embarked for England.

+In England, Voltaire lived largely in Wandsworth, with acquaintances including Everard Fawkener, an English merchant whom he had met in Paris.
+In late 1726, he lived for a year in rented rooms on Durham Court, near today's John Adam Street, south of the Strand, in a house belonging to the former secretary of Lord Bolingbroke, which gave Voltaire an ideal location in the centre of the capital.

+From December 1727 to June 1728 he lodged above The White Peruke, a French barber/wig maker shop at 10 Maiden Lane, Covent Garden, now commemorated by a green plaque, to be nearer to his British publisher, Peter Vaillant, a Huguenot printer and bookseller.
+The Huguenot printing community located in this area had numerous French émigrés and a French church at the Savoy, making Voltaire feel at home.